linuxdeepin/deepin-manual/manual/deepin-boot-maker/en_US/index.md

 3. Run Deepin Boot Maker.
  - Deepin Boot Maker is built in deepin.
  - You can download its newest version from official website.
- - You can also extract deepin-boot-maker.exe from the image file in Windows
+ - You can also extract deepin-boot-maker.exe from the image file in Windows.

 ### Select Image File